On the ring of cooperations for real hermitian K-theory: Introduction

+One may specialize from desiring to understand the entirety of $\pi_*(\mathbb{S})$ to desiring to understand a particular piece of $\pi_*(\mathbb{S})$.
+This is one of the payoffs of chromatic homotopy theory, which organizes the elements of the stable homotopy groups of spheres into $v_n$-periodic layers.
+The $v_0$-periodic elements of $\pi_*(\mathbb{S})$ are those which survive rationalization, hence the elements in degree 0.
+The next interesting layer of elements in the stable stems are those which are $v_1$-periodic, and so one may attempt to determine the $v_1$-torsion free component of $\pi_*(\mathbb{S})$ by some $\text{E-}\textbf{ASS}(\mathbb{S})$.

 Let bo denote the connective cover of the real topological K-theory spectrum KO.
 This spectrum is well-enough behaved that one may begin to study its associated Adams spectral sequence.
-Mahowald and others have studied the bo-\textbf{ASS}, known as the bo-resolution, at the prime 2 extensively \cite{Mah81, LM87, BBBCX}; their analysis of this spectral sequence leads to, among many things, the $v_1$-torsion free component of $\pi_*\mathbb{S}$.
+Mahowald and others have studied the bo-$\textbf{ASS}(\mathbb{S})$, known as the bo-resolution, at the prime 2 extensively \cite{Mah81, LM87, BBBCX}.
+Analysis of this spectral sequence has lead to, among many things, the $v_1$-torsion free component of $\pi_*(\mathbb{S})$.
 Key to Mahowald's analysis is a spectrum level splitting of $\text{bo} \otimes \text{bo}$ as the following wedge sum:

 The spectra $\textup{H}\mathbb{Z}_k^{cl}$ are finite complexes known as the integral Brown--Gitler spectra \cite{BG73, GJM86}.